GRSupercool/wats1030-intro-to-unix/nix_scavenger_hunt.md

 ### Finding and Viewing Files

 * Make sure you are in the `challenge_files` directory.
-Use the `*` wildcard to find all the files that have the word "credit" in the filename. *How many files did you find?*
+Use the `*` wildcard to find all the files that have the word "credit" in the filename. *How many files did you find?* two
+-rw-r--r-- 1 root root 16275 Feb 16 21:12 credit_cards.txt
+-rw-r--r-- 1 root root 16240 Feb 16 21:12 credit_cards2.txt

 * Use the `more` command to view one of the `credit_cards` files you just discovered.
 (Hint: Type `q` to quit viewing the file.
 Press the `spacebar` to page down.
 Use your keyboard arrows to move up/down.) *What is the date in the file you have viewed?*